Nick Cave: Mammoth

 Description

 Nick Cave (b.
-1959) is renowned internationally for his work that surreally and seductively addresses issues of race, gender, and identity.
+1959) is renowned internationally for his work that surreally and seductively combines sculpture, performance, and fashion.
 Known for the exuberant Soundsuits that he originally created in response to racialized police violence, Cave has long been interested in the intersections of history and identity.
-With this new body of work, he broadens his view to encompass our connection with the natural world.
-He remakes the museum’s galleries into an immersive landscape marked by the crafted hides and bones of mammoths, a video projection of the long-dead animals come to life, and a large-scale beaded curtain depicting the Missouri family farm where he spent much of his childhood.
+With this new body of work, his scope is both broader and more personal.
+Cave explores his family’s history in rural Chariton County, Missouri, his relationship with the landscape there, and the nature of his own creativity.
+In doing so, he invites us to consider our connections with the natural world and the everyday objects that surround us.

-The exhibition is organized by Sarah Newman, the James Dicke Curator of Contemporary Art with support from Anne Hyland, curatorial associate.
+The exhibition is organized by Sarah Newman, the James Dicke Curator of Contemporary Art, with support from Anne Hyland, curatorial associate.

 Visiting Information